airyhq/airy/docs/docs/sources/facebook.md

 :::

-If you encounter errors, please make sure that the Verify Token matches the `webhookSecret` in `infrastructure/airy.yaml` and that your variables have been successfully set to your Airy Core instance.
+If you encounter errors, please make sure that the Verify Token matches the `webhookSecret` in your `airy.yaml` file and that your variables have been successfully set to your Airy Core instance.

 <ApplyVariablesNote />